zhuzij2/CS50P_JoeZhu/README.md

 #### Ingredient Processing: Design Choices

-To ensure accurate validation of ingredients for low FODMAP compliance, the script employs:
+To ensure accurate validation of ingredients for low FODMAP compliance, the code employs:

 - #### Singularization (Inflect)
   Converts plurals like "tomatoes" to "tomato" for consistent dictionary matching.